We are on a mission to inspire and empower people to value and preserve water.

 tribal and land use mapFreshwater continues groundwater governance work

-Freshwater has begun a second phase of work to build capacity for groundwater governance in the Great Lakes region funded by the Joyce Foundation.
+Freshwater is leading a second phase of work to build capacity for groundwater governance in the Great Lakes region funded by the Joyce Foundation.
 The team will be following recommendations summarized in the report, Groundwater Governance, Well Cobbled?, which assessed the technical, legal and structural capacity of the six Great Lakes states and 35 federally recognized tribes in EPA Region 5.

 The initial Phase 1 study showed that groundwater governance in the Great Lakes Region is in different stages of development and in need of better alignment to thoughtfully and sustainably manage aquifers and groundwater-surface water connections.
 In addition, there is an important need to amplify tribal government perspectives and advance indigenous leadership in groundwater governance.